mozilla/socialapi-dev/docs/socialAPI.md

 ----------------------------
 ### `social.ambient-notification-area`

-Sent by the worker, to set the properties for the ambient notification area.
+Sent by the worker, to set the properties for the provider icon and user profile data used for the toolbar button.

 *Argument:*
-**background**
+**background** DEPRECATED, replaced by iconURL
 > String, optional.
 If supplied, specifies the CSS value for the background of the area.
 Typically this will just supply a background color.
+UPDATE: the data url is parsed to provide the iconURL.
+This currently works, however using sprite icons produces incorrect results.

+**iconURL**
+> String, required.
+If supplied, specifies the URL to a 16x16 pixel image used for the status icon.

 **portrait**
 > String, optional.
-If supplied, specifies the URL to a small, square image of the user.
+If supplied, specifies the URL to a 48x48 pixel image of the user.

+**userName**
+> String, required.
+Account name displayed with the portrait in the provider menu.

+**dispayName**
+> String, required.
+Real name of the user used for display purposes in various UI elements.

 ### `social.ambient-notification-update`

 Sent by the worker, to update or create an ambient notification icon.
+One is sent for each icon.

 *Argument:*
 **name**